rgov/git-credential-relay/README.md

     EOF

 The relay server asks for permission locally before returning credentials.
-For security, the remote is not allowed to erase credentials.
+The remote is not allowed to store or erase credentials.